 What will happen to the old libraries?

-Going forward, new functionality will only be added to the new GA libraries (PHP 5.x, Java 6.x etc).
-The old libraries (PHP 4.x, Java 5.x) will be officially supported for 90 days after the new version gets announced.
-After that day, Twilio will stop providing bug fixes and Support might ask you to upgrade before debugging issues.
+Going forward, new functionality will only be added to the new GA libraries.
+Twilio has stopped providing bug fixes and Support might ask you to upgrade before debugging issues.

 Will the deprecation of the libraries break my application?

-No. The helper-libraries are client side code and the depreciation will not change how applications behave.
-It is up to the developer to upgrade to the Current (see definition above) libraries to receive the latest bug fixes and support.
+No. The helper-libraries are client side code and the deprecation will not change how applications behave.
+It is up to the developer to upgrade to the current libraries to receive the latest bug fixes and support.

 What are the Helper Library version numbers?